 Section 6 - Payroll Deduction.
-The University shall make deductions for dues, fair share fees and assessments from the pay on the first classified pay date in each calendar month.
+The University shall make deductions for dues and assessments from the pay on the first classified pay date in each calendar month.
 Deductions for initiation fees and/or arrearages shall be made from the pay on the second classified pay date in each calendar month.
-Initiation fees shall be divided and paid over five (5) months and arrearages will not be deducted in an amount greater than that equal to one month's dues/fair share fees in any given month.
+Initiation fees shall be divided and paid over five (5) months and arrearages will not be deducted in an amount greater than that equal to one month's dues in any given month.

-Section 7- Union Stewards.
+Section 7 - Union Stewards.
 Any bargaining unit member elected to serve as a Union Steward will be exempt from having dues withdrawn for as long as the member remains a Steward.